alexbatashev/athena/docs/design/core/01_graph.md

 * `OutputNode` is a no-op node indicating that output of its predecessor will be used after graph execution is finished.
 Any other node chain can be removed by the backend to save up compute resources.
+* `Transfer` is a node type that "transfers" tensor from one graph to another without additional memory allocations.
+Different types of transfers are
+available:
+  - `nop transfer` simply prevents tensor from being deallocated.
+Primarily used to transfer nodes between graph and its gradient.
+  - `swap transfer` is used to share a tensor between two threads, allowing graph level parallelizm.
+  - `network transfer` allows graph to be splitted across different machines.

 Nodes can be added to graph like this: